 Teaching Assistants are advanced AIE students or graduates with a proven skill set and the appropriate temperament for teaching.
-TAs serve as supplemental instructors, providing guidance and assistance to groups and individuals.
-Students are encouraged to make full use of any TAs who may be assigned to their class.
+TAs (Teacher Assistant) serve as supplemental instructors, providing guidance and assistance to groups and individuals.
+Students are encouraged to use any TAs assigned to their class.

-TA numbers are determined by class loads and other factors as determined by the Head of School.
+TA (Teacher Assistant) numbers are determined by class loads and other factors as determined by the Head of School.
 Students interested in becoming TAs should speak first with their instructors and then with the Head of School about the application process.